-Approved fire extinguishers are reguired on most boats, local authorities can provide details.
-All passengers should know the location and operating procedure of each fire extinguisher.
-Fire extinguishers are normally classified according to fire type.
-Be familiar with the type of fire extinguishers you have on board.
+Approved fire extinguishers are required on most boats, local authorities can provide details.
+All passengers should know the location and operating procedure of each fire extin-

 SAFE BOATING TIPS

 FLARES

 Most boats operating on coastal waters are required to carry approved visual distress signals, therefore check with your local authorities as to which types are required.